nunokf/self_esteem_menstrual_cycle/self_esteem.md

     ##  contrast                 estimate    SE df t.ratio p.value
     ##  menstruation - ovulation   -0.296 0.103 51  -2.888  0.0057
     ##
-    ## Results are averaged over some or all of the levels of: contrabalanceamento, fase_start
     ## Degrees-of-freedom method: kenward-roger

 ``` r